alexdai186/NBA_Shot_Predictor/README.md

 The data we will be looking at shot log data gathered from the SportsVU camera systems for every game spanning a majority of the 2014-2015 NBA season, from Oct 2014-Mar 2015.
-The data was taken from https://www.kaggle. com/dansbecker/nba-shot-logs/home, which compiled this dataset by using the NBA API.
+The data was taken from https://www.kaggle.com/dansbecker/nba-shot-logs/home, which compiled this dataset by using the NBA API.
 The reason we are looking at data from the 2014-2015 season is that the NBA API stopped providing this data permanently after the 2015 season due to cost concerns.

+Read more in the pdf file